 During our stay here, we will try the most famous ice cream of Portugal, Santini’s Gelati, which you may then consider the best ice cream in the world.
 It is truly a gift from the gods!
 Santini’s has been tantalizing Portuguese tongues since 1949.
-Finally, it is time to go back to Lisbon, our city that is always near the sea.
+Finally, it is time to go back to Lisbon.

 Price: €59 per person / €44.25 per child/infant